-Some books promote theories that Jesse and his brother were evil children, showing cruelty to animals and other kids.
-There's no foundation substantiating this.1 Others say as a youngster Jesse was religious, with the early influence of his father.
+Some promote theories that Jesse and his brother were evil children, showing cruelty to animals and other kids.
+Nothing substantiates this.1 Others say young Jesse was religious, from early fatherly influence.
 That he was well liked by towns-folk.3

 Others claiming to have known him say he was fun-loving, usually smiling.
-He also had a curiosity about things.5 He had a personality very much in contrast to older brother Frank.
+With curiosity about things.5 His personality contrasted to older brother Frank.
 Frank was dour and calm, no outward emotion.4

-The family was surrounded by the influences of pre-civil war agitation.
-Their farm was in Missouri, near the border of Kansas.
-On a dividing area between slave-owning mentality and anti-slavery sentiments.
+The family was surrounded by influences of pre-civil war agitation.
+Their farm was in Missouri, near the Kansas border.
+A dividing area between slave-owning mentality and anti-slavery sentiments.
 No doubt Jesse heard of abolitionist John Brown.
-His mother Zerelda was a Southerner and a slave owner.
-His childhood play likely reflected the inclinations of the adults in his life.1
+His mother Zerelda was a Southerner and slave owner.
+His childhood play likely reflected the inclinations of adults in his life.1

-Events in Missouri were leading up to secession.
-Zerelda James Samuel held allegiance with the Southern way of life.
+Missouri events were leading to secession.
+Zerelda James Samuel held allegiance with Southerner’s way of life.
 Circumstances influenced creation of a state militia: the Home Guard.
-Frank, the eldest at age 18, signed up as a Private nearby.1 His first fight was the Battle of Wilson's Creek, a rough encounter with heavy losses.
+Frank, aged 18, signed up as a Private nearby.1 His first fight was the Battle of Wilson’s Creek, a rough encounter with heavy losses.
 The Missouri Home Guard, with Arkansas, defeated Federal troops.1-3

 In November 1861, Missouri Southern sympathizers illegally voted to enter the Confederacy.
 Since the official state government still held for the Union.1 Now a fully divided state!
-From late 1861 until early 1865 Confederate guerrilla fighters and certain Federal units wreaked brutal havoc on the people of Missouri.
-These "vicious skirmishes started by both Union militia and Confederate raiders....struck brutally, harming civilians and crippling the economy."3
+From late 1861 until early 1865 Confederate guerrilla fighters and certain Federal units wreaked brutal havoc on Missouri residents.
+These “vicious skirmishes started by both Union militia and Confederate raiders….struck brutally, harming civilians and crippling the economy.”3